guptavasu1213/Car-Rental-Agency/README.md

 - - -

 ### Project Description
 This project involves the design and implementation of a relational database system to support the operations of a hypothetical car rental agency.
-The program shall allow an agent to process rental reservations, during which they will check for available cars on specific dates.
+The program allows a customer to process rental reservations, during which they will check for available cars on specific dates and locations.
+Also, the admin portal allows an adminstrator to log in and add, remove or modify customer information, car information, employee information and pricing information.
+The admin portal also allows the admin to pull statistics about the most popular branch, employee, top customers and top cars based on filters like Branch, City, Province or Country.
 - - -

 ### Components
-* ER Diagram (Milestone 1)
+* ER Diagram
-* Schema Layout (Milestone 1)
+* Schema Layout
 * Database development
 * Graphical User Interface
 * Below: Description of the relational database scheme of the system, with discussion regarding design decisions and efficiency.
 This includes integrity constraints.